Unjustified Revulsion Towards Investing In Chinese Companies

 Isn't the relatively lower number of confirmed cases of COVID-19 and the related death toll in China telling of the deception the country is propagating?

-With China, the country where the COVID-19 pandemic supposedly originated, ranking just ninth based on the number of cases, skepticism abounds on the reliability of its reporting.
+With China, the country where the COVID-19 pandemic originated but which ranks just ninth based on the number of cases, skepticism abounds on the reliability of its reporting.
 To put this in perspective, the U.S. has 11 times more cases and death toll than China, despite having a fraction of the latter's population and superior healthcare facilities.

 Source: Worldometers (snapshot by ALT Perspective)

-I am not an authority in epidemiology but it doesn't take much to agree with the logic that China is under-reporting the numbers.
+I am not an authority in epidemiology, but it doesn't take much to agree with the logic that China is under-reporting the numbers.
 However, I doubt it was intentional.
 Bloomberg listed out ten reasons why the entire COVID-19 reporting could be unreliable (it's not the exclusive privilege of China).
 I found one driver to be particularly pertinent in understanding China's recent revision in its death toll in Wuhan:

 "8.
 The policy for attributing deaths isn’t consistent.
 Once somebody is gone, why waste a valuable test?
 So doctors might not mention Covid-19 as a contributing cause.
 It’s a judgment call, especially when someone was sick already.
 This might have a very large effect on the data in certain environments like rehab facilities and nursing homes."